wsauret/Epic7-OCR-Script/README.md

 ###### Copy Screenshots & Run

-8. In the screenshots folder (in the epic7-master folder you downloaded and extracted) there is a sample image that we just tested the script on.
-Delete that image and copy your 2200x1080 screenshots to the folder from the screenshots directory for your chosen emulator.
-Go back to JupyterLab and do **Run > Run All Cells** again.
+8. Delete the sample image in the screenshots folder (epic7-master/screenshots) that we just tested the script on.

+9. Copy your 2200x1080 screenshots to epic7-master/screenshots from where ever you have the stored.

+10. Go back to JupyterLab and do **Run > Run All Cells** again.
 This will overwrite the "exported_gear.json" file from earlier with one that has all your gear in it.
+Congratulations!
+You're done with this script.

 ###### Optimizer

-* Download the latest version of the optimizer here: https://github.com/Zarroc2762/E7-Gear-Optimizer/releases and extract it.
+* Make sure you have the latest version of the optimizer here: https://github.com/Zarroc2762/E7-Gear-Optimizer/releases.
 After running the optimizer, select "Import JSON from web optimizer (/u/HyrTheWinter)".
 Then click the "Import" button and browse to the folder that exported_gear.json is in and load it.
 You should see green text at the bottom saying "Succesfully imported 0 heroes and X items..." where x is the number of screenshots you took.
-Congratulations, you've imported your gear.
+Congratulations!
+You've imported your gear.

 ###### Sanity Checks